TorstenR/StreamCapture/README.md

 ###Features:
 - Polls the schedule on a configurable schedule searching for keywords (and other info) you've provided
+- Allows "pre" and "post" minutes to be specified per show.  (e.g. some events potentially have overtime, some don't...)
-- Spawns a separate thread and captures stream using ffmpeg
+- Spawns a separate thread and captures stream using ffmpeg, comlete with seperate log file
+- When multiple channels are available, it orders them based on some heuristics (e.g. higher quality first)
-- Uses (limited) heuristics to determine channel quality and switches up mid-stream if necessary.  (working to improve)
+- Uses (limited) heuristics to determine channel quality and switches to better channels if necessary.  (working to improve)
 - Should be able to start and "forget about it" and simply watch the results on plex (or whatever you use)

 ###Caveats: